-Wayne Bridge was one of the first signings of both the Chelsea and Manchester City modern eras, yet the former England international admits he never really believed in himself.
+Despite being one of the first signings of both the Chelsea and Manchester City modern eras, Wayne Bridge admits that he never really believed in himself.

 When you speak to most footballers about the most memorable moments of their career, they’re likely to bring up a famous goal or lifting a trophy.
 Wayne Bridge’s mind doesn’t work that way, though.